 Looking for hotels in Sedona is a ton of fun because of how many options there are to choose from.
 Here are a few of my top recommendations for you:

 Looking to ball out on your Sedona trip?
 If you’re looking for an unparalleled experience set within the spectacular vistas of Boynton Canyon, Enchantment Resort is THE ONE.
-With its amazing guestrooms, suites, and villas with balconies, your weekend will be filled with unforgettable views and service beyond compare.
+With its see-it-to-believe-it guestrooms, suites, and villas, your weekend will be filled with unforgettable views and service beyond compare.

 Looking for more things to do in Sedona?
 Check out these posts next: